isobelcochrane938/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 It means that trying to optimize code before it's necessary can often lead to more problems than it solves, such as making the code harder to read and maintain.
 It's important to write clear, understandable code first, and only optimize when profiling has identified specific performance bottlenecks.

+# 2023-12-03
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+Avoid unnecessary complexity and strive for clarity in your code.
+Remember that code is read far more often than it is written, so make it easy for others (and your future self) to understand.
+Always keep in mind the principles of SOLID and DRY, and follow established best practices and design patterns.
+And finally, don't forget to test your code thoroughly to ensure it works as intended.